Joint Memo of Support

 - Establish explicit jurisdiction for courts to issue orders recognizing an individual’s gender identity, as New Yorkers born out of state may need such orders to update identity documents in their state of birth;

-- Clarify that minors, with parental permission, are able to change the gender marker on their state-issued birth certificates (as is already the case for New York City-issued birth certificates).
+- Clarify that minors, with parental permission, are able to change the gender marker on their state-issued birth certificates;

 Adding a Gender-Neutral Designation

-Twenty-one jurisdictions throughout the U.S. now offer gender-neutral designations on birth certificates, state IDs, or both, including: Arkansas, California, Colorado, Connecticut, Hawaii, Indiana, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York City, Nevada, New Hampshire, Oregon, Rhode Island, Utah, Vermont, Washington, and Washington D.C.
+Twenty-six jurisdictions throughout the U.S. now offer gender-neutral designations on birth certificates, state IDs, or both, including: Arkansas, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Massachusetts, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York City, Nevada, New Hampshire, Oregon, Pennsylvania, Rhode Island, Utah, Virginia, Vermont, Washington, and Washington D.C.

 Over one-third of all transgender people in the U.S. identify as nonbinary, according to the 2015 U.S. Transgender Survey.
 A gender-neutral option on driver’s licenses and birth certificates would allow people whose gender is not male or female to display an accurate gender marker.
-There are currently New Yorkers born within the five boroughs, or in the abovementioned states’ jurisdictions, who have an X on their birth certificate but have no mechanism to get a matching driver’s license or state ID.
-Allowing the DMV to issue IDs with an X would allow nonbinary people to have matching documents.
+While there was an administrative policy change at the Department of Health to allow for X designations on New York State birth certificates, we would like to codify such a policy in statute so that a subsequent administration cannot revoke the policy change.
+There are also currently New Yorkers born within the five boroughs, or in the abovementioned states’ jurisdictions, who have an X on their birth certificate but have no mechanism to get a matching driver’s license or state ID in New York.
+Allowing the DMV to issue IDs with an X would allow nonbinary people to have matching documents and would align intrastate agency policy.

 Self-designation occurs when an individual reports information on an application, under penalty of perjury, that does not need to be verified by any secondary source, such as a medical provider.
 Since a person’s own report is the most accurate means of ascertaining the appropriate sex designation for their documents, removing the medical attestation requirement alleviates an unnecessary and often prohibitively expensive burden placed on transgender people seeking corrected documents.
 This will ensure better access to accurate gender marker designations for all transgender people.